finos/rune-dsl/documentation/rosetta-modelling-component.md

 - Mapping (or *synonym*)
 - Reporting

-This documentation details the purpose and features of each type of model component and highlights the relationships that exist among those.
-Examples from the Demonstration Model will be used to illustrate each of those features.
+This documentation details the purpose and features of each type of model component and highlights their relationships.
+Examples drawn from the [Demonstration Model](https://github.com/rosetta-models/demo), a sandbox model of the "vehicle" domain, will be used to illustrate each of those features.

 ## Data Component